sojin-project/scrape-academy/README.md

 ## Cache downloaded files

-While developping the scraper, you usually need to investigate the HTML over and over.
+While developing the scraper, you usually need to investigate the HTML over and over.
 To help investigations, you can save the downloaded files to the cache directory.

-The `context.get()` method saves downloaded file to the cache directory if `name` parameter is supplied.
+The `context.get()` method saves the downloaded file to the cache directory if `name` parameter is supplied.

 ```python
 # Save https://www.python.jp